 This article has been provided by Ecommerce Europe’s national association in Bulgaria: Bulgarian E-commerce Association

-In the last two years everybody from well-established and popular brand owners to small startups had to quickly re-consider their ecommerce strategy.
-In this context, in August-September 2022 Mediapost Hit Mail launched an international ecommerce survey.
-Almost 850 companies from countries in Central and Eastern Europe (CEE) took part.
-Merchants answered many questions and made the survey one of the most detailed private market research activities in the region.
-The primary goal was to understand better the main challenges merchants have while selling their products online.
+In the last years cross-border ecommerce expansion became a hot topic among e-merchants.
+Regulatory changes, development of delivery infrastructure and quick growth of online sales were among the factors that contributed most.
+In this context, in the summer of 2023 Mediapost Hit Mail launched an international ecommerce survey for second year in a row.
+Hundreds of companies from Central and Eastern Europe (CEE) responded.
+Online sellers re-confirmed the survey as one of the most detailed private market research activities in the region.
+Again, the primary goal was to understand better the main challenges merchants have while selling their products online and expanding cross-border.

-Whenever products are suitable to be sold online, lack of budget and expertise are the main reasons why respondents don’t do it.
-While budget constraints can be avoided via popular marketplaces, lack of knowledge could only be compensated by outsourcing some activities.
+For merchants with product that are good fit for ecommerce, lack of budget and expertise remain the main reasons not to do it.
+While budget constraints can be partially compensated by selling on popular marketplaces and paying commissions when there are orders, the lack of knowledge could only be bypassed by outsourcing some key activities.

-Almost one-third of merchants selling online in the CEE region expected up to 20% growth in revenue in 2022 compared to 2021.
-One quarter saw no difference, and almost 17% expected to have their revenue down by up to 20% compared to the previous year.
+More than one-third of merchants selling online in the CEE region expected up to 20% growth in revenue in 2023 compared to 2022.
+One quarter saw no difference, and almost 14% expect to have their revenue down by up to 20% compared to the previous year.

 About Mediapost Hit Mail Bulgaria